THE BASIC SYNTACTIC STRUCTURE

 The Basic Musical Phrase Structure

 It might be assumed that the basic element of the syntactic structure in music is the chord, but in order to make the connection between the chord and the musical phrase an intermediate level is required.
 This is the syntactic element which is identifiable as blocks of harmony of one of two types: static harmony and dynamic harmony.
 (This analysis of harmony is anticipated by Schoenberg and others but they do not make the connection with the musical phrase.)
-In the basic syntactic structure in music, harmony that is static is made up of only the tonic chord (elaborated by voice leading patterns) or an oscillation of the tonic chord with other structural chords.
+In the basic syntactic structure in music, harmony that is static is made up of: only the tonic chord (elaborated by voice leading patterns) or an oscillation of the tonic chord with other structural chords.
 Harmony that is dynamic is made up of chord progressions.
 It is because chords can be formed into these two basic types of grouping that music can be formed into structures similar to language structures.
-The basic phrase structure in music ends with the cadence which in tonal music is normally made up of the dominant and tonic chords (chords V and I), which complete the basic musical phrase structure.
+The basic phrase structure in music ends with the cadence which in tonal music is most commonly made up of the dominant and tonic chords (chords V and I), which complete the basic musical phrase structure.

 In this way, the phrase in music is the equivalent of the sentence in language.
 The basic syntactic structure for tonal music can be represented as follows:

 The basic musical phrase structure is very common and occurs at important points in compositions.
 For short pieces, it is sometimes the whole structure.
 In larger pieces, it is often the first phrase and also the last phrase in the piece and occurs at other important positions in a piece.
 It is so prevalent that we hear it subconsciously as the base standard that modifications are measured against.
 Just as there is one basic structure in language, that is modified in various ways, the basic structure in tonal music is modified in similar ways.
-Modified structures are not arbitrary variations, rather they are used as ways of creating shorter or larger scale structures just as subordinate clauses and phrases in language are used with the basic language sentence structure to create larger scale structures.
+Modified structures are not arbitrary variations, rather they are used as ways of creating larger scale structures just as subordinate clauses and phrases in language are used with the basic language sentence structure to create larger scale structures.
 They are important in creating form.
 More will be covered on these variations in Chapters 5 and 6.

 The parsing diagram shows the sequence of the elements of the basic structure but it also shows the logical relationship between the static and dynamic elements and the cadence.
 For instance, whilst the static harmony is independent of the other two elements, the Dynamic Harmony and Cadence are shown under one heading.
 This is because the Dynamic Harmony and Cadence combine to create a larger dynamic harmony structure.
 So what is marked as Dynamic Harmony is in reality "the dynamic harmony leading to the Cadence".
 I only point this out to show the meaning of the hierarchy.
 The Cadence is shown separately because it has an important syntactic function in its own right.
 It determines the boundary of the phrase, anchors the static and dynamic elements in their place in the phrase and determines the key which is arrived at, at the end of the phrase.